typesafegithub/design-docs/2025-04-27 Enhancements to referring to actions by commit hash.md

 ```

 Additionally, the bindings server would validate if the version ref (here: `v4.1.2`) points to the mentioned commit
 hash.
-Thanks to the extra validation, the user an extra assurance than with the YAML approach - the version is for sure
+Thanks to the extra validation, the user has an extra assurance than with the YAML approach - the version is for sure
 correct.

 Since the version is known and validated, the server can also look up the typing in the catalog.